A Web Tool That Pairs Fonts With Perfect Chemistry.

 Kupferschmid's matrix

-It's pretty simple: columns represent the three types of form model a typeface can fall into:
+Columns represent the three types of form model a typeface can fall into:

 Dynamic, easy to spot because of the open apertures and tilted axis